 UCO has temporarily shifted most in-person classes to synchronous virtual delivery through Jan.
 31. Campus facilities and services will remain open and offer in-person and virtual options.
 COVID-19 protocols remain in place.
 Masks are required on campus when around others.
 Students, faculty and staff who are directly exposed to or test positive for COVID-19 should fill out UCO's COVID-19 Self-Reporting form.
 To learn more about current operations, view the university's coronavirus webpage.

-Dr. Alyssa L. Provencio is an instructor in the Department of Political Science and core faculty member of the Master of Public Administration program.
-She teaches a number of courses including Public Administration Dynamics, Research Methods, Fundamentals of Emergency Management, and Populations at Risk.
-At UCO, she is also involved in Pi Alpha Alpha, the Latino Faculty and Staff Association, and the DACA/Undocumented Students Taskforce. in 2018, she was selected to represent UCO in the Oklahoma City Hispanic Chamber of Commerce’s Latino Leadership program.
+Alyssa L. Provencio, Ph.D., (you can call her Dr. P!) is an assistant professor in the Department of Political Science and core faculty of the Master of Public Administration program at the University of Central Oklahoma (UCO).
+She teaches a number of courses in emergency and disaster management, public administration, and environmental and social justice.
+At UCO, she is also involved in Praxis, Latino Faculty and Staff Association, and the DACA Taskforce, among others.

-Dr. Provencio’s hometown is Derby, Kansas and in her limited free time she enjoys watching independent films, home renovations, dancing to live music, baking, gardening, and exploring the outdoors.
-She lives in rural Oklahoma with her snaggle-tooth cat, Lou, and better half, Tom.
+In her limited free time, Provencio enjoys gardening, baking, yoga, and exploring the outdoors.
+She lives in rural Oklahoma with her better half, Tom, and their snaggle-toothed cat, Lou.